antonmi/flowex/README.md

 The `start` function returns a `%Flowex.Pipeline{}` struct with the following fields:
 - module - the name of the module
-- in_name - uniq name of 'producer';
+- in_name - unique name of 'producer';
-- out_name - uniq name of 'consumer';
+- out_name - unique name of 'consumer';
 - sup_pid - pid of the pipeline supervisor

 Note, we have passed options to `start` function.
 This options will be passed to each function of the pipeline as a second argument.